raaz-crypto/raaz/mans/raaz.1.md

 e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855  /dev/null
 ```

-In *computation mode*, an non-zero exist status indicates some error
+In *computation mode*, a non-zero exist status indicates some error in
-in opening one of the input file.
+opening one of the input file.
 In *verification mode*, **raaz**
 returns a non-zero status if the checksum of a file does not match
 with its associated input checksum.
 Thus, these commands can be used
 to check the integrity of a set of files.